CGAL/cgal-web/_posts/2025-06-13-autorefine-and-snap.md

 <p>In December 2004, CGAL 3.1 was released with the package <a href="https://doc.cgal.org/latest/Nef_3">3D Boolean Operations on Nef Polyhedra</a>
 It provided a robust way to compute Boolean operations on Nef Polyhedra.
 In particular, it enables users to perform some Boolean operations on solids bounded by surface meshes, but also on models with non-manifold features and 1D features.
 Even today, this package is probably the only solution in the open source world to allow this kind of operations.
-Unfortuantely, all this genericity comes at a price.
+Unfortunately, all this genericity comes at a price.
 Indeed, the algorithm relies on maintaining an arrangement of circles on a sphere at each vertex of the Nef Polyhedra in order to enable those operations.
 This representation also requires that intersection points are strictly coplanar with the polygonal faces they describe, implying that a Kernel providing exact constructions is mandatory.